saurabhzx/DaoFab-Trans-Service/README.md

 Steps to Run

-1. Simnple Build and run the product with gradle or import it in the IntelliJ IDE
+1. Simply Build and run the product with gradle or import it in the IntelliJ IDE

 ./gradlew bootRun  (This to run the Spring boot stand alone web app)